What is research and development (R&D) tax relief?

 Under the scheme, SMEs are given tax breaks for carrying out R&D activities.
 This is not to be confused with the R&D Expenditure Credit (RDEC), which is for large corporations.

-claim a tax relief (ie reduce the amount of income that tax must be paid on) - businesses can reduce the amount of yearly profit that they must pay corporation tax on by up to 230% of their ‘qualifying costs’ (ie certain costs spent on R&D activity).
-This may apply regardless of whether the business is profitable or loss-making
+claim a tax relief (ie reduce the amount of income that tax must be paid on) - businesses can reduce the amount of yearly profit that they must pay corporation tax on by up to 186% of their ‘qualifying costs’ (ie certain costs spent on R&D activity).
+This may apply regardless of whether the business is profitable or loss-making.
+Or

-claim a tax credit (ie have the amount of tax they must pay reduced by a monetary amount) - if the business is loss-making, they can opt to instead claim a tax credit to recover up to 14.5% of their ‘surrenderable loss’.
+claim a tax credit (ie have the amount of tax they must pay reduced by a monetary amount) - if the business is loss-making, they can opt to instead claim a tax credit to recover up to 10% of their ‘surrenderable loss’.
 For R&D intensive SMEs, this rate may be raised to 14.5%

 Is my business eligible for the scheme?